TFPD & FREMONT COUNTY IN STAGE ONE FIRE RESTRICTIONS!

 TFPD BOARD OF DIRECTORS / RECOGNITION COMMITTEE needs your help in honoring those individuals who have made a substantial impact on our organization!
 Please take a moment and click HERE for additional information.

-In March, your TFPD VOLUNTEER FIRST RESPONDERS answered 8 Total Calls; bringing the YTD total to 34.
+In May, your TFPD VOLUNTEER FIRST RESPONDERS answered

 THANK YOU TFPD Volunteer First Responders!